-- Pupils will arrive at the room within five minutes of being sent there.
-The teacher will email the distribution group. - If a pupil refuses The Compass or is late to the room they will be directed to the LSU for 2+ days. - They will spend 5 full periods in the Compass following an exit. - The Compass pupils will have a same day 50min detention which will include a reflective behaviour task and a 'reset conversation'. - In the Compass room pupils work in silence using their Chromebooks and Google Classroom to access work, but pupils will have a booklet of 5 different colour pages to be completed over the five periods.
-Pupils must complete a minimum of two sides of paper per lesson to be successful and return to mainstream learning. - Their mobile phones will be handed in to the member of staff in the Compass Room. - They work silently, with their work checked regularly by a member of staff, and are taken out intermittently for interventions and discussions relating to their behaviour. - Prior to returning to lessons, they speak to the member of staff(s) whose lesson they disrupted, in order to cement the culture of reflection, and provide them the tools needed to be successful in the next lesson.
+- Pupils will arrive at the room within five minutes of being sent there. - If a pupil refuses The Compass or is late to the room they will be directed to the Isolation Unit for at least 1 day until 4:30. - The Compass pupils will have a same day 50 minute detention which will include a reflective behaviour task and a 'reset conversation'. - Pupils must complete a minimum of two sides of paper per lesson to be successful and return to mainstream learning. - Their mobile phones will be handed in to the member of staff in the Compass Room. - They work silently, with their work checked regularly by a member of staff, and are taken out intermittently for interventions and discussions relating to their behaviour.

-7.3 Learning Support Unit (LSU)/ LSU Refusal
+7.3 Isolation Unit (IU)

-We will utilise internal isolation in our Learning Support Unit as an alternative to fixed term suspension where we deem a pupil's behaviour to be damaging to the promise we have made of disruption free learning for all in the academy.
+We will utilise internal isolation in our Isolation Unit as an alternative to fixed term suspension where we deem a pupil's behaviour to be damaging to the promise we have made of disruption free learning for all in the academy.
 We will make this decision as per the DfE guidance linked below, 'It is for individual schools to decide how long a pupil should be kept in seclusion or isolation, and for the staff member in charge to determine what pupils may and may not do during the time they are there'

-This sanction is used to isolate pupils from their lessons for a period of two or more days.
+This sanction is used to isolate pupils from their lessons for a period of time as appropriate to the severity of the behaviour.
 A referral to the link SLT for a subject should be made and this must be authorised by a member of the Senior Leadership Team, Director of Pastoral for each college or Head of Department.
-Pupils report to the LSU at the start of the day (08:25) and remain until 15:50.
+Pupils will report directly to the IU at the start of the day (08:25) and are restricted from accessing the main Academy site.
+Pupils will need to hand in their mobile phones at the beginning of the day and these will be returned at the end of the IU day at 15:50 (14.50 on Wednesdays).